JunYinghu/Assignment/README.md

 - Unzip it and open it in Editor - recommend pycharm
 - Run testuserlogin - for web
 - Run testuserloginmobile - for mobile
+- Due to timeline, it needs to refactor

 ## Result and Setup - Assignment - Reference.doc
 ## 3 tests cases - MobileApp cases.txt

-- Due to timeline, it needs to refactor.